 Related Reading: Marijuana and Child Custody: Can I Still Smoke Weed?

 Paternity, Custody, And Support

-It’s after this that things can get even more complicated.
-In California, a declaration of paternity can be rescinded by either party within the first 60 days.
+It’s after this where things get even more complicated.
+In California, either party may rescind a declaration of paternity within the first 60 days.
 If there is a question of parentage, it is possible to undergo a DNA test to determine whether a man is, in fact, the father.

-This, however, comes with a statue of limitations, and in this state, you have two years to file a motion for genetic tests after paternity has been pronounced.
+This, however, comes with a statute of limitations.
+In this state, you have two years to file a motion for genetic tests after paternity has been pronounced.

 In some circumstances, even if a man undergoes these tests and it is determined he is not the biological father, the court may decide it is in the child’s best interest to deny this declaration.

 In making a decision like this, the judge will take a number of factors into account, including: